capslocky/git-cheat-sheet/git.md

-upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of concrete feature release branch | Temporary branch targeting preparation of concrete release hotfix branch | Temporary branch for fixing bug found on production tag | Fixed reference to the fixed commit, <br> typically to mark certain release, like 'v1.8.5-rc2' index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
+upstream (or remote-tracking) branch | Linked remote branch, typically with the same name: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch existing in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of specific feature release branch | Temporary branch targeting preparation of specific release hotfix branch | Temporary branch just for fixing bug found on production tag | Fixed reference to the fixed commit, <br> typically to mark certain release, like 'v1.8.5-rc2' index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
 All others are common.